mecostav/vmready/readme.md

 ![GitHub Logo](https://media2.giphy.com/media/l1CC5T7JDUfU62uTC/source.gif)

-** can be used as an ansible playbook to configure your Ubuntu instalation **
+**Can be used as an ansible playbook to configure your Ubuntu instalation**

 ### Currently only the following linux distros are supported: